Standoff distance: Hostage situations

 In a hostage situation, the primary goal is the safe recovery of the hostages, who are usually held under threat of violence or other prolonged physical harm (starvation, poisoning, bleeding, illness) from kidnappers.
 Thus the situation is treated similarly to situations with other armed attackers under cover, but with even more caution.
 Snipers are often employed to attempt to provide leverage against the hostage-takers or to fire at the hostage takers if an imminent risk of harm to the hostages is identified.

 Unless all kidnappers can be hit and killed by sniper gunfire almost simultaneously, generally extreme prejudice (e.g., shooting at gunmen) is not used as freely due to the danger of other kidnappers killing the hostages, as in the 1972 Munich example.

-This is not true in lone wolf situations, where the hostage taker is often shot by a snipers with armor-piercing or wall-piercing ammunition if talk or negotiation resolution is impossible.
+This is not true in lone wolf situations, where the hostage taker is often shot by a sniper with armor-piercing or wall-piercing ammunition if talk or negotiation resolution is impossible.
 In all situations the preferred method is to talk the kidnappers into releasing the hostages for ransom or otherwise talking them down using therapeutic or diplomatic techniques, to protect the safety of the hostages and, ideally, have the suspect surrender peacefully.

 Explosive threats

 An explosion is an extremely rapid release of energy in the form of light, heat, sound, and a shock wave.
 A shock wave consists of highly compressed air traveling radially outward from the source at supersonic velocities.
 As the shock wave expands, pressures decrease rapidly and, when it meets a surface that is in line-of-sight of the explosion, it is reflected and amplified.
 Pressures also decay rapidly over time and have a very brief span of existence, measured typically in thousandths of a second, or milliseconds.
 Diffraction effects, caused by corners of a building or structure, may act to confine the air-blast, the airborne shock wave that results from the detonation of the explosives, prolonging its duration.
 Late in the explosive event, the shock wave becomes negative, creating suction.
 Behind the shock wave, where a vacuum has been created, air rushes in, creating a powerful wind or drag pressure on all surfaces of the building.
 This wind picks up and carries flying debris, acting as fragmentation, in the vicinity of the detonation.
 In an external explosion, a portion of the energy is also imparted to the ground, creating a crater and generating a ground shock wave analogous to a high-intensity, short-duration earthquake.

 Note that the severity of an air-blast event is directly dependent on the explosive, distance, and its confinement.
-The chances of survival dramatically increase as the distance from an explosive threat increase.
+The chances of survival dramatically increase as the distance from an explosive threat increases.
 Note that the majority of the deaths affiliated with explosives are those that are within the immediate vicinity and those that are critically injured by debris generated by material within the vicinity of the explosion.